lsprangers/lsprangers.github.io/docs/dsa/succinct_data_structures/index.md

 #### Balanced Parentheses
 Using Rank / Select can help us with the following

 Programming languages and encodings typically have many hierarchies of parent / children.
-Here we desire to navigate tree's of these relationships in an efficient way
+Here you desire to navigate tree's of these relationships in an efficient way

 JSON, XML, AST's of function calls, etc... all have some relationship like this that we'd desire to query and work with